 If winter darkness throws off your sleeping habits, try a light therapy lamp or melatonin for an extra boost.

 Water.
 Water.
 Water.
-The alcohol, egg nog, and other holiday drinks you imbibed are highly caloric and dehydrating.
+The alcohol, egg nog, and other holiday drinks are highly caloric and dehydrating.
 Drinking water with your meals or alongside alcohol helps your body tremendously.
 Water helps keep you from overeating and drinking.

 Get your body back to optimal water content by filling up that water bottle and keeping it with you all day long.
-Aim for drinking 64 ounces or so a day.
+Aim for drinking 8 glasses or so a day.

 Re-Organize Your Routine

 Consider what was working and what wasn’t before the holidays.
 If getting out of bed 30 minutes early to do yoga was effective, that’s great!